johnpolacek/simple-grid-generator/README.md

-#A Standard Grid Generator (SASS)
+#A Simple Grid Generator (SASS)

-A classic, simple SASS grid generator for creating responsive grids with some nice features.
+A SASS grid generator for creating responsive grids with some nice features.

 ##Features